- CHAPTER FIFTEEN – DANGER -

 "Enough!"
 An arrowhead butted its way into their conversation, lifting up and pointing at Sango's chest.
 Kagome glared from its end, and the elder taijiya gulped.
 "You have me all figured out – just like Miroku did – but like him, you're wrong," her eyes were cold and angry, and Sango realized she had made a terrible mistake.
 Her plan of befriending and convincing the girl to betray her captors was shrinking from the realm of possibility faster than she could hope to recover.

-"Your hypocrisy, hatred, and thirst for violence are offensive," Kagome continued.
+"Your hypocrisy, hatred, and thirst for violence are disgusting," Kagome continued.
 "You don't know me anymore than you know the Ouja," her words shook.
 "I am no slave, and they are not animals," her weapon edged closer, poking the front of Sango's coat.
 "And if you think I'll help you hurt Inu-Yasha, or any of his clan, you are delusional.
 Those children you pushed past in your race for swords have been hunted and mistreated their entire lives," Kagome's stare smoldered.
 "I suffered only a year of their fate, and would never wish it upon anyone," she turned to Miroku, drawing back.
 "Shippo was right.
 I was a fool to think their minds were big enough to change."

 Miroku grabbed the collar of Sango's shirt and yanked her into a sitting position beside her brother.
 Anger made the jerk hard, and she winced as he shoved her back against the wall.